Peaks, black swans and bonanzas: Market tips, bold calls and eyecatchers for 2017

 The implications for markets appear to be further increases in bond yields, developed world stocks and the dollar, while emerging market currencies, stocks and bonds are expected to struggle under the weight of higher U.S. bond yields.

-In equities, developed markets are favoured over emerging, cyclical sectors over defensive, banks are expected to benefit from steepening bond yield curves, while infrastructure spending could boost housing and construction stocks.
+In equities, developed markets are favored over emerging, cyclical sectors over defensive, banks are expected to benefit from steepening bond yield curves, while infrastructure spending could boost housing and construction stocks.

 That's the consensus.
 But what goes against that grain?
 Where might the wrinkles appear?
 And even within the broad consensus, are there any eye-catching forecasts or trade recommendations?